dkharazi/oldnotes/parametric_regression/02_ols.md

 ## General Description
-- The least squares criterion is a method for estimating regression coefficients (or population parameters)
+- The ordinary least squares criterion is a method for estimating regression coefficients (or population parameters)
 - The least squares criterion involves minimizing the sum of squares of the residuals (RSS)
 - In other words, the least squares criterion chooses coefficient estimates, such as β-hats, that minimize the RSS
 - Using the least squares approach to find the population parameters, we can use some calculus to find equations for the coefficient estimates that minimize the residual sum of squares